 We require the following application materials

-- Family Medicine, Geriatrics, Sports Medicine and Colon and Rectal Surgery applicants must apply through ERAS.
+- Family Medicine, Geriatrics, Colon and Rectal Surgery and Surgical Critical Care applicants must apply through ERAS.
 Podiatric Residents must apply through CASPR.
 All other programs must complete the Grant Medical Center application form.

 - Official medical school transcripts.